khufkens/europhen.org/pages/full-install-guide.md

 - Phenology is one goal, but we'd also like good-looking pictures.
 - The camera should be pointed north to minimize lens flare and shadowing.
-- The image should include a horizon, but the image should be more than 50% canopy and less than 50% sky; the ideal mix is about 20% sky, 80% canopy).
+- The image should include a horizon, but the image should be more than 50% canopy and less than 50% sky; the ideal mix is about 20% sky, 80% canopy.
 - The camera should point somewhat below the horizontal to obtain maximum canopy coverage and also spatial integration (a mounting height of 5-10 m above the canopy is generally good, but the specifics may depend on the nature of your tower, length of cables, etc.).
 - Secure mounting and a stable field of view over time are essential for getting high quality data.
 Be sure to mount the camera in such a way as to minimize any camera movement, in a location that is unlikely to be disturbed.
 Make sure that all screws and nuts are tightened, and that the housing is securely latched closed.
 Plug large holes in the housing with putty to prevent spiders and yellow jackets from moving in.